apache/couchdb-documentation/src/cluster/sharding.rst

 *q* is the number of database shards to maintain. *n* is the number of copies of each document to distribute.
-The default value for ``n`` is ``3``, and for ``q`` is ``8``.
-With ``q=8``, the database is split into 8 shards.
+The default value for ``n`` is ``3``, and for ``q`` is ``2``.
+With ``q=2``, the database is split into 2 shards.
 With ``n=3``, the cluster distributes three replicas of each shard.
-Altogether, that's 24 shard replicas for a single database.
-In a default 3-node cluster, each node would receive 8 shards.
+Altogether, that's 6 shard replicas for a single database.

+In a 3-node cluster with ``q=8``, each node would receive 8 shards.
 In a 4-node cluster, each node would receive 6 shards.
 We recommend in the general case that the number of nodes in your cluster should be a multiple of ``n``, so that shards are distributed evenly.

-CouchDB nodes have a ``etc/local.ini`` file with a section named `cluster <../config/cluster.html>`__ which looks like this:
+CouchDB nodes have a ``etc/default.ini`` file with a section named `cluster <../config/cluster.html>`__ which looks like this:

 ::

     [cluster]
-    q=8
+    q=2
     n=3

-These settings can be modified to set sharding defaults for all databases, or they can be set on a per-database basis by specifying the ``q`` and ``n`` query parameters when the database is created.
-For
+These settings specify the default sharding parameters for newly created databases.
+These can be overridden in the ``etc/local.ini`` file by copying the text above, and replacing the values with your new defaults.
+The values can also be set on a per-database basis by specifying the ``q`` and ``n`` query parameters when the database is created.
+For example:
-example:

 .. code-block:: bash

     $ curl -X PUT "$COUCH_URL:5984/database-name?q=4&n=2"

-That creates a database that is split into 4 shards and 2 replicas, yielding 8 shard replicas distributed throughout the cluster.
+This creates a database that is split into 4 shards and 2 replicas, yielding 8 shard replicas distributed throughout the cluster.

 Quorum